 Figure 2 provides an overview of the central committees for the equality work.
 The Standing Committee of the Senate for Equal Opportunities and Diversity Management, which was first convened in 2010, is managed by the Vice-Rector for University Development and is reserved for the preliminary discussion of resolutions by the University Executive Board and/or the Senate on measures, reports and evaluations on the topic area of equality and diversity.
 The Standing Committee of the Senate for Equal Opportunities and Diversity Management consists of 11 voting members (six higher education lecturers, two members of academic staff, two students and one technology and administration employee).
-Among others, the Central Officer for Equal Opportunities and the Protection of Women's Rights, at least five Decentralised Equal Opportunities Officers and members of staff from the Staff Unit Diversity Management participate as guests with an advisory capacity.
+Among others, the Central Officer for Equal Opportunities officers and members of staff from the Staff Unit for Diversity Management participate as guests with an advisory capacity.3